c0bra/deviceframe/README.md

 ```

 deviceframe will prompt you for the frames you want to use.
 You can select multiple frames and search by typing.
 Once you have selected all the frames you want to use, hit ESC.

+The frames will be downloaded from a CDN and cached locally in case you want to re-use them.

 # Mobile Apps